City trip Culture Europe Featured Gastronomy The Netherlands

 Near the tower, there are some other attractions worth visiting: This is Holland (a 5D flight simulator offering virtual tours over the most scenic spots in the Netherlands); Shelter (an underground nightclub) and A-Lab (a creative hub for small businesses serving delicious coffee).

 A’DAM Tower: Overhoeksplein 1.
-Price: The Lookout is free with the I Amsterdam City Card.
+Tickets: The Lookout is free with the I amsterdam City Card.
 Separate charges apply for the swing ride.
+PS: looking for a room with a view?
+Sir Adam is a nice hotel with an industrial feel, right in the A’DAM Tower.
+It offers wonderful views over the IJ and the city.

-3. EYE Film Museum: movie history in an architectural gem
+3. EYE Film Museum: modern architecture & film history in Amsterdam-Noord

 Wat te doen in Amsterdam-Noord - Eye Filmmuseum